Everyone deserves a fair chance.

 Step 2 – Tell someone in authority.

-Feel free to discuss your concerns with the Director of College Diversity, the Accommodation Services counselor or instructor.
+Feel free to discuss your concerns with the Director, Diversity & Inclusion, the Accommodation Services counselor or instructor.
 This meeting can be a confidential way for you to express your concerns and discuss possible methods of resolving those concerns.

 If this action does not resolve the problem, you may wish to continue with a formal written complaint.